Computer Engineering Laboratory

 PhD student Vidushi Goyal is working with Prof. Reetuparna Das to make electronics more energy efficient in personal devices and in autonomous vehicles.

 Sonic Cyber Attacks on MEMS Accelerometers

 PhD student Timothy Trippel is working with Prof. Kevin Fu to demonstrate how specially crafted sounds can be used to launch acoustic injection attacks against the sensors in many IoT devices.

-Remote attack on temperature sensors threatens safety of incubators, industry
+Remote attack on temperature sensors threatens safety in incubators and industry

-The researchers demonstrated that an adversary could remotely manipulate the temperature sensor measurements without directly tampering with the targeted system.
+The researchers demonstrated that an adversary could remotely manipulate the temperature sensor measurements without tampering with the targeted system or triggering automatic temperature…

 New attack on autonomous vehicle sensors creates fake obstacles